Parvathy-alt/cryptonite_taskphase_Parvathy/Comprehending_Commands.md

 ## CATTING ABSOLUTE PATHS

-We use the cat command to concatenate the flag file from its absolute path like so : cat /flag" to obtain the flag which marks the successful compeltion of the challenege
+We use the cat command to concatenate the flag file from its absolute path like so : c`at /flag` to obtain the flag which marks the successful compeltion of the challenege
 Flag : `pwn.college{8Bx1vgHmuBQaN6KiQdalgR6dHti.dlTM5QDLwgTN0czW}`